hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 you haven't converted it, but stuffed inside

 [18:20:55](#170491085551hvJUw:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 It Is the most confusing thing I have ever seen in the REDBOL world.
-It has the aspect of a function but It Is a lit path which seems a lit function í ¾íµ´
+It has the aspect of a function but It Is a lit path which seems a lit function ğŸ¥´

 [18:59:46](#170491318652gOtlg:gitter.im) <greggirwin (Gregg Irwin)>:
 It's the same as